 Gervais explains that he looked outside the traditional system to get the film made, thanks to the major studios’ overly cautious approach of commissioning by committee.
-He found a natural partnership with the more creative-friendly Netflix.
+He found a natural sponsored_longform with the more creative-friendly Netflix.

 “We’re in a new phase,” he says.
 “All big movies are franchises or superheroes.
 TV started taking over the art of it all, doing things that wouldn’t make it as films because the lowest common denominator crowd demanded something they’d seen before.
 Whereas The Wire and The Sopranos, these epic things, they were the art factories.
 Now Netflix comes along and does real movies that haven’t been focus-grouped.
 It’s bringing back the auteur.”